Supereg/hap-proxy/README.md

 HomeKit Remotes and Secure Video.

 `hap-proxy` is currently work in progress and definitely not finished.
-Currently the ambition of the project is to have an hap proxy which can be used for research and reverse engineering.
+Currently, the ambition of the project is to have a hap proxy which can be used for research and reverse engineering.
-The goal is that  `hap-proxy` outputs the communication made between the HomeKit controller (iOS device etc) and the proxied accessory in an format like pcap.
+The goal is that  `hap-proxy` outputs the communication made between the HomeKit controller (iOS device etc.) and the proxied accessory in a format like pcap.

 If there is interest I could imagine adding functionality which could be helpful to more people.
 For example features like integrating one HomeKit accessory into multiple HomeKit homes or adding some kind of